The opportunity of a lifetime—that’s what a major in Business Management can mean for you.

 - BUS 209 Financial Analysis

-Formerly, BUS majors could complete a two-course quantitative sequence, BUS 203 and 204 Quantitative Methods I and II, for the major, or choose a math sequence (MAT 109 Statistics and and MAT 135 Finite Mathematics, or MAT 109 and MAT 201 Differential Calculus).
+[Prior to 2014, BUS majors could complete a two-course quantitative sequence, BUS 203 and 204 Quantitative Methods I and II, for the major, or choose a math sequence (MAT 109 Statistics and and MAT 135 Finite Mathematics, or MAT 109 and MAT 201 Differential Calculus).
 Students who have taken BUS 203 will be able to take BUS 204 in the 2014-2015 academic year to satisfy the requirements for the major.
-Business Management majors who have taken MAT 109 will complete the requirements by completing BUS 209 Financial Analysis.
+Business Management majors who have taken MAT 109 will complete the requirements by completing BUS 209 Financial Analysis.]

 Core BUS Courses (six courses)